-(A) You are a young associate and have been assigned to an important, but very busy partner in the firm.
+You are a young associate and (A) have been assigned to an important, but very busy partner in the firm.
 The partner seems to have a lot of confidence in your abilities.
 Late one Friday afternoon, the partner comes to your office with an assignment, drafting an answer and counterclaim in a federal civil case, that he wants completed by Monday morning.
 He tells you not to spend more than four hours on it.
 The partner is leaving for his weekend home, where there is no phone (at least that he will tell anyone about).
 You realize you have no idea what to do, or how to do it.

 - 1. What are you going to do if you believe you are incompetent to do the project? - 2.
 If you accept the assignment but it takes more than four hours to do it, how are you going to record your time? - 3.
 If you accept the assignment, where can you turn for help?
 Can you call your uncle the lawyer?
-Can you call your old law professor?
+Can you call your old law professor? - 4.
+What else can you do to complete the assignment?

 (B) You are a young associate and have been assisting a partner in a complex case involving a software development company.
-In pretrial proceedings, the partner has been frustrated by the judge's inattention to the case.
-The judge has a reputation for ducking decisions in complex cases.
+In pretrial proceedings, the partner has been frustrated by the fact that the judge has not ruled on a number of pending motions that will significantly impact the scope of discovery.
 Last week, you met a law school classmate at a social function and learned that he is clerking for this judge.
-When you mention this to the partner, he suggests that you call your friend and help him to "get up to speed" on this complicated case.
+When you mention this to the partner, he suggests that you call your friend and ask him to urge the judge to issue rulings on the pending motions.